Private-Medical-College-in-Nepal-vs-Private-Medical-College-of-India

 Nepal

-Medical education in Nepal follows a curriculum set by the Nepal Medical Council (NMC).
-The curriculum typically includes pre-clinical, para-clinical, clinical subjects, practical training, and internships.
-While the standards generally align with international guidelines, there may be variations in teaching methodologies and emphasis on research and practical skills across different colleges.
+Medical education in Nepal follows a curriculum set under the National Medical Education Act, with oversight from the Medical Education Commission (MEC).
+It includes pre-clinical, para-clinical, and clinical subjects, alongside supervised internships.
+Standards broadly align with international guidelines, though teaching methods and research emphasis vary across colleges.

 India